- Explain the aggregate supply curve and how it relates to real GDP and potential GDP

 The Aggregate Demand Curve

 Aggregate demand (AD) refers to the amount of total spending on domestic goods and services in an economy.
 (Strictly speaking, AD is what economists call total planned expenditure.
-This distinction will be further explained in the appendix The Expenditure-Output Model .
+We will further explain this distinction in the appendix The Expenditure-Output Model .
 For now, just think of aggregate demand as total spending.)
 It includes all four components of demand: consumption, investment, government spending, and net exports (exports minus imports).
 This demand is determined by a number of factors, but one of them is the price level—recall though, that the price level is an index number such as the GDP deflator that measures the average price of the things we buy.
 The aggregate demand (AD) curve shows the total spending on domestic goods and services at each price level.

 The wealth effect holds that as the price level increases, the buying power of savings that people have stored up in bank accounts and other assets will diminish, eaten away to some extent by inflation.
 Because a rise in the price level reduces people’s wealth, consumption spending will fall as the price level rises.